lukaszlew/baduk-book/README.md

 ## Language

-The main advantage of english language allows faster creation of the book by allowing a wider family of strong players to contribute.
+The main advantage of english language allows faster creation of the content by allowing a wider family of strong players to contribute.
 The main advantage of other languages allows wider reading audience, especially children to access it.
 We will start with english, since we need to have a content first.